The Gratitude Project for Change

 Vision: To practice gratitude as a defining leadership advantage

-Solution: To convene conversations that savour the glimmers of gratitude in our life stories, especially in times of challenge.
+Mission: To convene conversations that savour the glimmers of gratitude in our life stories.

 Slogan: In a world that rushes forward, we pause to pay attention and reflect